Hartford, Connecticut: Climate

-The Köppen climate classification categorizes Hartford as the hot-summer humid continental climate (Köppen Dfa) bordering on Cfa humid subtropical under the 0 °C isotherm.
+The Köppen climate classification categorizes Hartford as hot-summer humid continental (Dfa) bordering on humid subtropical (Cfa).
 Winters are moderately cold, with periods of snow, while summers are hot and humid.
 Spring and fall are normally transition seasons, with weather ranging from warm to cool.
 The city of Hartford lies in USDA Hardiness zone 6b-7a.

 Seasonally, the period from April through October is warm to hot in Hartford, with the hottest months being June, July, and August.
 In the summer months there is often high humidity and occasional (but brief) thundershowers.
 The cool to cold months are from November through March, with the coldest months in December, January, and February having average highs of 35 to 38 °F and overnight lows of around 18 to 23 °F.

 The average annual precipitation is approximately 47.05 in, which is distributed fairly evenly throughout the year.
 Hartford typically receives about 51.7 in of snow in an average winter—about 40% more than coastal Connecticut cities like New Haven, Stamford, and New London.
 Seasonal snowfall has ranged from 115.2 in during the winter of 1995–96 to 13.5 in in 1999–2000.
 During the summer, temperatures reach or exceed 90 °F on an average of 17 days per year; in the winter, overnight temperatures can dip to a range of 5 to -5 °F on at least one night a year.
 Tropical storms and hurricanes have also struck Hartford, although the occurrence of such systems is rare and is usually confined to the remnants of such storms.
 Hartford saw extensive damage from the 1938 New England Hurricane, as well as with Hurricane Irene in 2011.
 The highest officially recorded temperature is 103 °F on July 22, 2011, and the lowest is -26 °F on January 22, 1961; the record cold daily maximum is -2 °F on December 2, 1917, while, conversely, the record warm daily minimum is 80 °F on July 31, 1917.